darkecology/wsrdata/README.md

 #### user_models
 - **v1.0.0** can be downloaded [here](https://www.dropbox.com/sh/d3ronsvzr9c0xxq/AAD9fgrk2exRuyWcBjtU7Ea8a?dl=0),
 where the pkl files can be loaded by python 2 but not python 3.
+User models are bounding box scaling factors learned by EM.
+Consider outputs of Faster RCNN in [1] as ground truth.
+User factor = biased user annotation / ground truth.

 #### arrays
-- **v0.1.0**: 600x600x15 arrays where the channels are _[reflectivity, radial_velocity, spectrum_width] x
+- **v0.1.0**: 600x600x15 arrays where the channels are _[reflectivity, velocity, spectrum_width] x
 elevations [0.5, 1.5, 2.5, 3.5, 4.5]_.
 - **v1.0.0**: same attributes as v0.1.0.